-During my nationwide tour earlier this year, ‘What’s Your Health Story?’, we asked all attendees to complete a general health survey.
-Of the nearly 3,500 females who responded, 86% had moderate to severe hormone health concerns.
+In a general health survey, of the nearly 3,500 females who responded, 86% had moderate to severe hormone health concerns.
 Which is a big problem!

-This week I'm looking into menopause, a very important hormonal stage of a woman's life and shared what everyone woman needs to know about menopause.
+In this post, I'm looking into menopause—a very important hormonal stage of a woman's life.
+For additional reading, you can take a read through what everyone woman needs to know about menopause.

 The research shows that premenopausal behaviours and lifestyle can help improve the transition into menopause.
 To help you with this transition, I've shared ten things you can do to make it as smooth as possible.
 The better the preparation; the smoother the sailing.